defo-project/.github/profile/README.md

 sufficient code for ECH clients and servers in the [OpenSSL ECH feature branch](https://github.com/openssl/openssl/tree/feature/ech).

+We've also upstreamed code to apahce2 and haproxy.
+The latter is failing for the moment as we need to re-incorporate the changes agreed with upstream developers into our CI setup.
+We plan to do that in the coming days, but are prioritising work on upstreaming nginx code for now.
+(So it may take longer to see only green below.)

 Packages with our ECH code yet to be upstreamed:

 | Package  | 'Builder' status | Details |